 In the course of your day, the system is performing a balancing act between bolus and basal to keep you as close to Auto Mode’s fixed and preset BG target of 120mg/dL by introducing a third input – the micro bolus.

-My Medtronic educator said typically Medtronic recommends three days for the learning period, but in my case we settled on seven days before entering Auto Mode.
+My Medtronic educator said typically Medtronic recommends three days for the learning period, but in my case, we settled on seven days before entering Auto Mode.

-Carb Ratio to tune Auto Mode
+Carb Ratio (CR) to tune Auto Mode

-Although it is not very clear how it plays into adjusting the microbolus dose, the carb ratio seems to play a role as to how much is microbolused into your system.
+Although it is not very clear how it plays into adjusting the microbolus dose, the carb ratio seems to play a role as to how much is micro-bolused into your system.

-However, since this is a closed loop system, increasing the carb ratio will inevitably have an effect on the basal dose dispensed (see note below).
+However, since this is a closed loop system, increasing the carb ratio will inevitably have an effect on the auto basal dose dispensed (see note below).
 As you increase the carb ratio you might see that the bolus: basal ratio gets away from the 55:45 percent ratio targeted by Medtronic for Auto mode. (see note below)

 So just increasing or decreasing your Carb Ratio will not necessarily get you to the Auto Mode BG target since the system will have to decrease or increase the amount of basal dispensed.

-For example when I initiated Auto Mode for the first time, my Carb Ratios were around 10 for the most part but I was not happy about post-meal spikes.
+For example, when I initiated Auto Mode for the first time, my Carb Ratios were around 10 for the most part but I was not happy about post-meal spikes.
 So I decided to reduce the carb ratio to 8 and at some point got to 7.
 Instead of getting better, my numbers were worse at this lower carb ratios.
 But also I noticed my bolus: basal ratio was nearly at 70:30.
 So I decided to go the other way (counter-intuitive) and have settled on a carb ratio of 11 and my bolus: basal ratio is now at close to 55:45. (see note below)

-Post meal spikes are a little better but I have to wait about 15 minutes or more before eating – an element of just how conservative Auto Mode is when it come to dispensing basal insulin.
+Post meal spikes are a little better but I have to wait about 15 minutes or more before eating – an element of just how conservative Auto Mode is when it comes to dispensing basal insulin.

 The conservative nature of Auto Mode becomes problematic when it comes to compensating for things complex situations such as stress, dawn phenomenon or sickness.

 Although the Auto Mode algorithm is adaptive, it is still a simple rudimentary algorithm that has trouble when confronted with these complex situations.
-There is no user entry to tell Auto Mode to be more aggressive when a complex situation is in the horizon.
+There is no user entry to tell Auto Mode to be more aggressive when a complex situation is on the horizon.

-To compensate for my relatively high morning glucose numbers or stress events, I had become adept at using Temp basals, extra bolus and a really aggressive carb ratio to deal with my high morning sugars with the MiniMed 530G.
+To compensate for my relatively high morning glucose numbers or stress events, I had become adept at using Temp basals, extra bolus, and a really aggressive carb ratio to deal with my high morning sugars with the MiniMed 530G.
 There is something to be said about how adaptive we are as humans.